 Address: Juma River, Autazes (city), Amazonas-AM, Brazil

 How to get there: Juma Amazon Lodge is located in a remote and preserved region 100 km (62 miles) southeast of Manaus.
 It can be reached in approximately three hours by vans and boats.
 The trip can also be done by hydroplane (30 minutes) upon request.

 Flights: Experiencing this natural wonder in 2016 will be much easier for the international public.
 Firstly because the Brazilian currency is sliding down – a single US dollar now buys you around 4 reals.
 Secondly: more flights.
 From the USA, American Airlines flies from Miami to Manaus, the entry-gate to the Amazon Jungle.
 In 2015, Insel Airlines started operating a flight to Manaus from Curaçao, in the Caribbean.
 Since June 2014, Europeans are able to come directly to the city from Lisbon via TAP Airlines, a flight that takes only five hours.

 Extra Information: Juma is located in a black-watered region, so there are almost no mosquitoes there.
-The lodge is equipped with telephone.
+The lodge is equipped with a telephone.
 As space is limited, guests are asked not to bring more than 10 kg (22 lbs.) of luggage per person.
 It is recommended to be vaccinated for yellow fever ten days before traveling.
-And it is important to bring swimsuits, tennis shoes, long pants, hat, sun block, insect repellent, raincoat, flashlight and binoculars.
+And it is important to bring swimsuits, tennis shoes, long pants, a hat, sunblock, insect repellent, raincoat, flashlight, and binoculars.

 Credit Photos: All images by Juma Amazon Lodge